shane-kercheval/sik-llms/examples/otel_101.md

 ### **🆕 Simplified Span Linking with TraceContext**

-The new TraceContext feature dramatically simplifies span linking for evaluation workflows:
+Use the TraceContext feature to simplify span linking.
+Example below shows an evaluation workflow:

 ```python
 from opentelemetry import trace